bucalein/ArduinoVM/README.md

 \
 |- write better code for some functions like VM::Compile
 \
-|- improve the compiler.cpp : add labels, includes,
+|- improve the compiler.cpp : add labels, includes
 \
 |- add more instructions to the VM: dereference of the stack memory and interrupt routines
 \
-|- write more tests
+|- automate the task of compiling and loading the code onto the Arduino with a
+\  shell script

 -------------
  PARTICIPATE
 -------------
-If you like the project and would like to contribute, don't hesitate!
+If you like the project and would like to contribute, you're more than welcome!
 This is a hobby project, so every contribution makes a difference

 ------
  HELP
 ------
-Given the fact that the assembler is very rudimental you can use this commandline to calculate the addresses to be used with call, jmp instructions:
+Given the fact that the assembler is very rudimenta; you can use this commandline to calculate the addresses to be used with call, jmp instructions:

   $ grep "^[^#]" FILENAME | nl